arey-pranay/Groww_Assignment/README.md

 ## Create the single coin page ✅

-## Maintain a recently viewed list through localStorage or Redux
+## Maintain a recently viewed list through localStorage or Redux ✅

+## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
+Fix the scale of theHome page graph so that the curves/slopes are more clear ✅

+## Implement the Recently Viewed Component Designing and Table Data ✅

+## Implement the Trending Market logic and component table

+## Add a unified search bar in the header itself

 ## Include Recently Searched Items also

-## Add a unified search bar

 ## Add loaders at all places wherever required

 ## Add caching of API data

-## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
-Fix the scale of theHome page graph so that the curves/slopes are more clear

 ### Add some nice animations

+### Button to add to wishlist

 ### Duplicate Items should not be added to wishlist